4

 2

 • Great question.
 While we do find in other places (like Nezikin) that sometimes an argument is explained as "actually that don't argue - it depended on where they lived", in Keilim (and Tumah in general) I do not recall any argument being explained this way.
 Au contraire, IIRC, these sizes are mostly explained as "Halocho L'Moshe MiSinai" and are therefore immutable.
 Going to keep this in mind and try to prove/disprove as I review the Mishnayot for the 19th time.
-Aug 8, 2019 at 9:46
+Commented Aug 8, 2019 at 9:46

 • Sukkah 6a implies this would be like the other fruit measurements.